Summer Session (Grades 8-12)

 Summer Experience (Grades 6 & 7)

-Summer Experience is our three-week summer program for male students in 6th and 7th grade.
-Though the program is still in development, the framework of it is as such:
+Summer Experience is our three-week summer program for male students in 6th and 7th grade:

 - Two weeks of light coursework and team-building activities on the campus of TNA; and